Thomas-Frew/OLAF-Neighbourhood/README.md

 The server also required a file containing all hostnames of servers in their neighbourhood (in the form `host:port`).
 These are stored in `python-server/neighbourhood.olaf` as plaintext.

 ### Building the Server
-The Client is written in Python, and therefore does not get built.
+The Client is written in Python and, therefore, does not get built.

 All source code is stored in `python-server`, with the entry point being `python-server/server.py`.

 ### Running the Server

-The client is run within the `python-server` directory, as `python3 ./server.py [port]?`
+The client is run within the `python-server` directory as `python3 ./server.py [port]?`

 - `[port]`: An optional argument containing the port of the server.
 Defaults to 1443.